Trade and Export

 From Texas, small, medium and large businesses alike have found great success in doing business globally.
 Far from being the exclusive domain of large corporations, export trade in Texas is driven by its innovative, nimble and oftentimes small firms.
 In fact, nearly 93% of all Texas exporters are small businesses.

-Texas Exports Assistance Program
+Texas Business Exports Assistance

 In 2021, the Office will coordinate a delegation of Texas small businesses in several export-oriented trade shows and missions throughout the year.
 Eligible small businesses will receive free, turnkey, shared booth space, pre-event and on-site assistance from experienced staff.